slemire/slemire.github.io/_posts/2019-02-23-htb-writeup-zipper.md

   - suid
 ---

 Zipper was a cool box that mixed some enumeration, API usage and a priv esc using a SUID binary.
 I had some problems at first getting into Zabbix when I found a possible username but didn't think of trying the same name as the password.
-The priv esc was pretty cool, I used ltrace to check which function are called by the binary and I was able to understand what to do next without having to reverse the binary with IDA or R2.
+The priv esc was pretty cool, I used ltrace to check which functions are called by the binary and I was able to understand what to do next without having to reverse the binary with IDA or R2.

 ![](/assets/images/htb-writeup-zipper/zipper_logo.png)